 35. How will ice cream sales be handled?
-Ice Cream will be sold on Fridays for \$1.00 for each item.
+Ice Cream will be sold to Grades 1-5 on Fridays for \$1.00 for each item.
+(Kindergarten students already have a provided daily snack.)
 Money should be turned into the teacher on Friday mornings.
 Correct change is encouraged as teachers do not keep cash in the classroom.
 Please do not send large bills to school with your child.